programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ```

-For the multilingual analysis, Stanza's multilingual pipeline allows us to apply a more streamlined approach than spaCy, sinc it can return POS tags using similar syntax to the examples above.
+For the multilingual analysis, Stanza's multilingual pipeline allows us to apply a more streamlined approach than spaCy, since it can return POS tags using similar syntax to the examples above.
 We import our multilingual pipeline, apply it to our text, and then print the results.

 ```python